 A license amendment is approved by the NRC to perform in-core fuel irradiations as long as the fissile material mass in limited to 100 gm or less, provided that the fuel irradiation does not contain a forced circulation loop.
 The MITR is the first research reactor in the U.S. that is licensed to perform in-core fissile materials irradiation.

-We have more than 15 years of experience in design and operating in-core experiment facilities.
-The experiments we can conduct at the MITR include, but not limited to, the following areas:
+Members of NRL's In-Core Experiments (ICE) Group have more than 15 years of experience in design and operating in-core experiment facilities.
+The experiments they can conduct at the MITR include, but are not limited to, the following areas: